Frequently Asked Questions – General Topics

-Q. Will I be placed with a first-year student?
+Q. I’m a new student.
+Will I be placed with another first-year student?

 A. In general, first year students are assigned to the Midtown campus with other first-year students, and transfers are assigned to the Westside campus in a room with other transfers or with returning students.

 A. Provided in your room are a bed, mattress (33” x 80”), dresser, desk, chair, closet and window blinds.